|

 to be on the safe side.
 Be sure to add a fuse between the panel and the

 regulator, if the unit doesn't have one.
-The better regulators come with
+The better regulators come

-batteries.
+the batteries.
 TOP

 Voltmeters